josmar-crwdstffng/angular/aio/content/guide/security.md

 Injecting template code into an Angular application is the same as injecting executable code into the application:
 It gives the attacker full control over the application.
 To prevent this, use a templating language that automatically escapes values to prevent XSS vulnerabilities on the server.
-Don't generate Angular templates on the server side using a templating language; doing this carries a high risk of introducing template-injection vulnerabilities.
+Do not generate Angular templates on the server side using a templating language; doing this carries a high risk of introducing template-injection vulnerabilities.

 <a id="http"></a>